London2600/Pico/content/articles/keylogging.md

 ## Next steps

-Welp, now we're logging all of the keypressed that happen on our target machine.
+Welp, now we're logging all of the keypresses that happen on our target machine.
 Which is great.
 It's *great*.
 But it's not that useful.
 Our output file is just a jumble of characters, with no way of knowing which ones are relevant and which are just the cat walking on the keyboard.

 So the next change we're going to make to the system is to add some more structure to our dump file.
 The first change is basic, but important: we're going to keep track of the current window title.
 This means we can do a search in the output file for keywords like "login" or "mail", and have a better chance of finding something worth stealing. **Borrowing**.
 I meant borrowing.